Blog Post < Previous | Next >

 Local Zoning

-Zoning has existed since before the city of Eridu was built by the Sumerians in 5,400 BCE.
+Zoning has existed since the cities of Eridu and Uruk were built by the Sumerians in 5,400 and 4,500 BCE.
 It was used to separate different types of land uses.
-It existed in ancient Alexandria, Athens, Rome, and the Aztec Capital of Teotihuacan, and right up to the first U.S. zoning laws in Los Angeles in 1908 that prohibited slaughterhouses, tanneries, commercial manufacturing, lumber yards, and any industry using equipment driven by motors from being next to homes.
+It also existed in ancient Alexandria, Athens, Rome, and the Aztec Capital of Teotihuacan, and right up to the first U.S. zoning laws in Los Angeles in 1908 that prohibited slaughterhouses, tanneries, commercial manufacturing, lumber yards, and any industry using equipment driven by motors from being next to homes.

 Historically, residential zoning was used to separate the rich from the poor, freemen from slaves, legal "citizens" from "foreigners," the pious from the pagans, and various ethnicities.
 (For more on the origins and purposes of zoning, see “Yuppies In My Backyard: Deconstructing Community – PART I”)